sbcrumb/Guardian/README.md

 - **Session Monitoring**: How often to update sessions and enforce rules with your Plex server.
 Lower values provide faster blocking but use more resources.
 It has no impact on how often the dashboard refreshes.
 Default: `10s`
 - **Default Page**: Choose the landing page when opening Guardian
 - **Blocked User Message**: Customize the message shown to blocked users when their stream is terminated
-- **Maintenance & Updates**: Automatically check for new Guardian releases when the app loads.
+- **Maintenance & Updates**: Automatically check for new Guardian releases when you open the app.
 Updates are never installed automatically and will only show a notification when a new version is available

 ### Device Cleanup